ElitenetDenmark/SFECSS/README.md

 We are not interested in position or sizes that might change later, so we rename by using SFECSS names.
 Since the content is the first content block on the webpage, we name it "content-1".

+Some elements are sub elements and they are named as such.
 The sub element can be name "segment-1" as it is the first sub segment in the "content-1"

 ```
 <div class="content-1">